bluescarni/obake/doc/install.rst

 Piranha also depends on other libraries for optional features:

-* on Windows, Piranha can use the
-  `DbgHelp <https://docs.microsoft.com/en-us/windows/desktop/debug/debug-help-library>`_
-  library to provide more descriptive error message.
+* on Windows when using Visual Studio, Piranha can use the `DbgHelp <https://docs.microsoft.com/en-us/windows/desktop/debug/debug-help-library>`_ library to provide more descriptive error message.
 DbgHelp is typically included with the operating system;